- Western-based, multi-commodity Coalition

-WCSC membership is comprised of a unique, cross-commodity group of shippers:
+WCSC membership is comprised of a unique, multi-commodity group of shippers:

 - aggregate, asphalt, cement, concrete, fly ash

 - oilfield services